Casu3475/Thunder-Loan/audit-data/findings.md

 Due to how Solidity storage works, after the upgrade, the s_flashLoanFee will have the value of s_feePrecision.
 You cannot adjust the positions of storage variables when working with upgradeable contracts.

-**Impact:** After upgrade, the s_flashLoanFee will have the value of s_feePrecision.
+**Impact:** Impact: After upgrade, the s_flashLoanFee will have the value of s_feePrecision.
 This means that users who take out flash loans right after an upgrade will be charged the wrong fee.
 Additionally the s_currentlyFlashLoaning mapping will start on the wrong storage slot.

 **Proof of Concept:** Add the following code to the `ThunderLoanTest.t.sol` file.